Fantom-foundation/fantom-ledger/doc/cmd_get_pubkey.md

 to be set to defined values.
 Any other value will be identified as an error and responded with error message.

-Validate BIP32 derivation path to be valid withing Fantom address space.
+Validate BIP32 derivation path to be accepted withing Fantom address space.
-Minimal path length is 0x02 and maximal path length is 0x0a.

 We use BIP44 specification for address derivation, the address namespace is shared with Ether.
+The minimal expected path contains account field, user is warned about unusual request if the path does not follow BIP44 standard.

 #####Derivation indexes, their meanings and expected values:
+The BIP44 standard defines following five levels of BIP32 path:

+`m / purpose' / coin_type' / account' / change / address_index`

 1) **Purpose**:
     fixed value *44'*.